Angela Buxton, Registered Member MBACP(Accred); UKCP reg.

 My consulting rooms are near Hammersmith Bridge within walking distance of Hammersmith Tube Station and a short bus journey from Barnes station.
 Buses are regular and frequent.

 Some people find it comforting and supportive to have the presence of a dog alongside them in the therapy room.
 The advantages of relating to a dog have been extensively researched and include reductions in stress and anxiety.
 A therapy dog is warm and welcoming.
 He does not hide his feelings and is lacking in any form of deception or pretence.
 He outwardly demonstrates his emotions, especially with his tail.

 About the dog

 Jasper is a ten year old golden retriever who has been living with Angela Buxton since he was seven weeks old.
 Following extensive training, he has regularly assisted her in the consulting room.
 He has been professionally assessed as safe to work as a therapy dog including with children and vulnerable adults.
-Jasper has undertaken voluntary work for the last five years with people suffering from medical illnesses including advanced dementia for the charity Pets As Therapy, having met their very high standards for therapy animals.
+Jasper has undertaken voluntary work for the last eight years with people suffering from medical illnesses including advanced dementia for the charity Pets As Therapy, having met their very high standards for therapy animals.
 He enjoys his work and is always keen to meet new people.

 Maps & Directions

 Type of session